Adnan-Hayat3/BasicRandomizingPattern/README.md

 4. If an element has 2 or 5 alive neighbours, there is no change in the element.

 Run it on a C++ complier and see the results!

+(Neighbours are elements that are directly next to or above or diagonal with the current element in check)